akhila-s-rao/ns3-5G-digital-twin-release/README.md

 For each generated run, the runner writes the exact `ns3 run` command into `sim_campaign_logs/<run>/run_cmd.txt`.

+For more information about the generated log files and the meaning of their columns, refer to `contrib/nr/examples/5G-LENA-digital-twin-script/logging_documentation.txt`.

 ## Notes

 - build outputs and generated logs are not intended to be versioned